2022 Hyundai Santa Fe Review, Ratings, Specs, Prices, and Photos

 Last year’s revamp of the Santa Fe’s nose and tail injected some energetic styling cues, maybe a little too energetic.
 Its exterior wears lots of cutlines and trim, but this year’s new XRT edition tones some of the clutter down with dark trim and wheels.
 The interior strikes us as more appealing: it’s confidently executed, with podlike vents, a low beltline, and big infotainment screens of up to 10.3 inches to go with quilted leather and high-grade headliners.

 The base Santa Fe makes do with a pedestrian 191-hp inline-4; a 277-hp turbo-4 clips along at a significantly faster pace, but city driving leaves its dual-clutch transmission confused at times.
-We like the 226-hp Hybrid best for smoothness and efficiency, but will hold judgement until we drive the coming plug-in hybrid and test its 31-mile range claim.
+We like the 226-hp Hybrid best for smoothness and efficiency, but the plug-in hybrid can achieve its 31-mile range claim while delivering silent performance as well as high-economy hybrid efficiency, but it's more expensive.
 All Santa Fes put ride quality ahead of steering precision—rightly so, for a family vehicle—and deliver that poise better with the smaller wheels and tires offered across the lineup.

 With room for four 6-foot-tall passengers and a smaller fifth in the back middle seat, the Santa Fe scores in interior comfort.
 Its well-cushioned front seats can be covered in nappa leather, and can be power-adjusted, heated, and cooled; in back it’s comfy for people or easily folded down to grow storage space to 72.1 cubic feet behind the front seats.
 The related Kia Sorento still has a third-row seat, but the Santa Fe doesn’t.